koishijs/koishi-plugin-puppeteer/packages/finder/readme.md

 # puppeteer-finder

-Find a executable Chrome / Firefox / Edage in your system.
+Find a executable Chrome / Firefox / Edge in your system.

 Inspired by [chrome-finder](https://www.npmjs.com/package/chrome-finder).